 Experiences which do not form part of your holiday contract: We are also able to offer assistance and reserve certain experiences and activities for you, for which you pay locally.
 In these circumstances, we only act as a booking agent for the operator or the excursion or activity concerned.
 Your contract will therefore be with the local operator which provides it and it does not from part of your contracted holiday arrangements with us.
 The contract will be subject to the local operator’s terms and conditions, some of which may exclude or limit its liability to you, and will be governed by local law and jurisdiction.
 Kuoni accepts no liability for any breach of contract or negligent act or omission of any excursion/activity provider.

 Accommodation offers are subject to availability of triple or quad rooms.
 Please note meals are not provided for infants.
-Infant charges are based on an infant sitting on an adult’s lap and additional charges will apply for infants requiring their own seat.
-Any charge for a baby cot in the room and food are paid by the guest direct to the hotel and there is no entitlement to a separate seat on the aircraft if the flight is full.
-International airline regulations allow only one infant per adult.
+Any charge for a baby cot in the room and food are paid by the guest direct to the hotel.
 We do not allow holidays for children under 10 on escorted tours, coach tours or on safari (unless in private minibus).
 Some destinations, owing to their lack of special child or medical facilities are also not suitable for very young children but we would be happy to advise which hotels or resorts we think suit your requirements best.
 See the relevant price box where any specific minimum age restrictions are given.